firstname.lastname@example.org | o 303.724.4965 m 303.916.1860

 With a career like his, you’d expect a full rolodex and you would be right.
 His is the stuff of legends.

-Sam officially joined the National Behavioral Health Innovation Center in the summer of 2017, although he has been a close colleague since the Center’s inception.
+Sam officially joined the National Mental Health Innovation Center in the summer of 2017, although he has been a close colleague since the Center’s inception.

 In 2014, Sam became a member of the faculty of the University of Colorado School of Medicine with appointments at the Department of Family Medicine, the Johnson Depression Center, and the Institute for Health Research at Kaiser Permanente.